-(b) All right, title and interest of Grantor in and to all of its inventory in all of its forms, wherever located, now or hereafter existing and whether acquired by purchase, merger or otherwise and all raw materials (including without limitation any and all natural gas in storage, in pipelines, and any contracts for gas storage) and work in process therefor, all finished goods thereof and all materials used or consumed in the manufacture, packing, shipping, advertising, selling, leasing or production thereof, including in any event all inventory within the meaning of the Uniform Commercial Code in effect in any applicable jurisdiction, goods in which Grantor has an interest in mass or a joint or other interest or right of any kind and goods which are returned to or repossessed by Grantor, and all accessions thereto and products thereof (collectively, the “Inventory”);

-(c) All rights now owned or hereafter acquired or created, to payment under a contract not yet earned by performance and not included in the Accounts, Instruments and Chattel Paper (“Contract Rights” and together with Accounts, Instruments, Chattel Paper and General Intangibles herein collectively called “Receivables”);

-(d) The proceeds, in cash or otherwise, of the Collateral described in the foregoing clauses (a), (b) and (c) (whether or not such contracts, agreements or instruments are assignable hereunder) (including, without limitation, the proceeds of any sale or other disposition of such Collateral and all insurance proceeds of any kind paid at any time in connection with such Collateral), all liens (whether possessory, contractual, statutory or otherwise) with respect to such Collateral, and all rights, remedies and claims (whether in the nature of indemnities, warranties, guaranties or otherwise) of Grantor with respect to such Collateral, including without limitation, the right of Grantor to bring suit to enforce its rights with respect to such Collateral, in any case whether now existing or hereafter at any time or from time to time arising.
+(b) The proceeds, in cash or otherwise, of the Collateral described in the foregoing clause (a) (including, without limitation, the proceeds of any sale or other disposition of such Collateral and all insurance proceeds of any kind paid at any time in connection with such Collateral, but excluding cash proceeds to the extent that Grantor is not required to pledge such cash proceeds as Collateral (as defined in the Master Netting Agreement) pursuant to the Master Netting Agreement), all liens (whether possessory, contractual, statutory or otherwise) with respect to such Collateral, and all rights, remedies and claims (whether in the nature of indemnities, warranties, guaranties or otherwise) of Grantor with respect to such Collateral, including without limitation, the right of Grantor to bring suit to enforce its rights with respect to such Collateral, in any case whether now existing or hereafter at any time or from time to time arising.

-The inclusion of proceeds in this Agreement does not authorize Grantor to sell, dispose of or otherwise use the Collateral in any manner not specifically authorized hereby.
-Notwithstanding anything herein to the contrary, the Collateral shall not include motor vehicles or rolling stock.

 SECTION 3.
 Security for Obligations.
 This Agreement secures the prompt and complete (a) payment of all obligations of Grantor to the Secured Parties now or hereafter existing under the Master Netting Agreement and each of the Underlying Master Agreements; and (b) performance and observance by Grantor of all covenants and conditions contained in the Master Netting Agreement and each of the Underlying Master Agreements (all such obligations, covenants and conditions described in the foregoing clauses (a) and (b), as applicable, whether for principal, interest, fees, expenses or otherwise, being hereinafter collectively referred to as the “Obligations”).